aws/amazon-chime-sdk-ios/README.md

 #### Use case 3.
 List audio devices.

-List available audio devices that can be used for the meeting.
+List available audio devices for the meeting.

 ```swift
 // An list of MediaDevice objects